 With games being played daily, it’s easy to be overwhelmed with trying to keep up with them all.
 Fortunately, you’ll only need a couple of clicks of the remote to take in all 100+ hours of bowl season madness.

-Fox only aired the Redbox Bowl.
-ABC holds the rights to the remaining bowl games (Celebration, Boca Raton, Las Vegas, Camping World, and Citrus Bowls).
+ESPN carries a majority of bowl games, including the entire College Football Playoff.
+CBS carries the Tony the Tiger Sun Bowl while FOX carries the Guaranteed Rate Bowl.
+ABC holds the rights to a handful bowl games (Celebration, Boca Raton, Las Vegas, Camping World, and Citrus Bowls).

 All bowl games can be streamed on the network’s respective Apps, with many available on ESPN+.
 A full list of the game dates, times, and networks can be found here.